francescor/check_smartctl_output/README.md

 # check_smartctl_output

-Simple cron script that checks meaninful smartctl output
+Simple cron script that checks meaninful smartctl output (so to detect all possible errors on your drive, not just the PASSED/FAILED overall-health self-assessment test result

 ## Installation